IamMrCupp/mrcupp-project/sitecode/content/page/music.md

 - Focal Solo 18" Subwoofer

 Music Production Monitoring:
-- Focal
+- Focal Alpha50 Monitors

 ## Production & Mastering Gear
 We run a mix of hardware and software for our studio setup.
 The entire DJ setup is in-chain with the items in the production area of the studio.

 Production Gear:
-- Apple Mac Mini
+- Apple Mac Mini M2
 - BitWig Studio 5
+- Ableton 11
 - various VST for effects
 - various VST for instruments
 - Focusrite Scarlett 18i20 Interface (primary audio interface)
-- Rodecaster Pro (sound and microphone capture)
+- Rodecaster Pro II (sound and microphone capture)
 - iCON QCON Pro G2 Mixing Console
 - AKAI MPK225 Keyboard
 - AKAI MPC One Workstation

 ## Drum Gear
 I have always been interested in drums.
 I don't play near enough, but I have finally acquired the set I always wanted.

 Drums:
 - DW Design Series 5-piece in Cherry Stain